mhweiner/HMJS/README.md

 # HMJS

+**WARNING: THIS REPO IS NO LONGER SUPPORTED.
+However, it still may be useful for inspiration for similar projects.
+Feel free to fork.**

 HMJS is a simple view component/encapsulation template rendering library, powered by [Mustache](https://github.com/janl/mustache.js).
 You can think of it as a jQuery plugin for Mustache.
 HMJS can issue callbacks (within scope of component), when the template has rendered, and when your view logic (viewmodel) has run.
 This easily allows your view components to be kept